DeadIntermediate/Discord-TeraBot-2.0/replit.md

 # Overview

 This is a comprehensive Discord bot application designed for community management and engagement.
-The bot provides a wide range of features including moderation tools, welcome messages, leveling systems, giveaways, ticketing, and more.
-The application consists of a Python Discord bot backend integrated with a TypeScript/React web dashboard for server configuration and management.
+The bot provides a wide range of features including moderation tools, welcome messages, giveaways, ticketing, and more.
+The application is built entirely with **Node.js** using **Discord.js v14**, integrated with a TypeScript/React web dashboard for server configuration and management.

 # Recent Changes (October 4, 2025)